 If there is a non-intuitive keystroke (or series of keystrokes) to escape a keyboard trap, let users know about it.
-One option would be to provide instructions within the embedded application: "To exit this spreadsheet, press Ctrl + W (Windows) or Command + W (Mac)."
+One option would be to provide instructions embedded application: the "To spreadsheet, press Ctrl + W (Windows) or Command + W (Mac)."